marwen-abid/vault-plugin-stellar-sign/README.md

 # Vault Plugin: Stellar Sign

 ## Overview
 `vault-plugin-stellar-sign` is a Vault plugin designed to manage and sign Stellar blockchain transactions.
 It provides functionality to create and manage Stellar accounts and to sign transactions using stored account keys.

+This plugin is inspired by the work done in https://github.com/kaleido-io/vault-plugin-secrets-ethsign.

 ## Building the Plugin
 To build the plugin and generate the `stellar-sign` executable: